 The prehistoric "bone-rattling" theme was somewhat fitting for the now twenty-year-old attraction, which was starting to show its age and in its later years became well known for providing riders with as many aches and pains as it did thrills.

-It was therefore no surprise when, having survived the arrival of the Thunder Rock Rally in 2005, it was announced that the coaster would close at the end of the 2008 season.
-Despite its age, at its closure The Corkscrew was still relatively popular amongst park guests and a special event was announced for the coaster's final day.
+It was therefore no surprise when it was announced that the coaster would close at the end of the 2008 season.
+Despite its age, at its closure The Corkscrew was still popular amongst park guests and a special event was announced for the coaster's final day.
 And so on November 9th, one week after the end of the season, the park held a special event to allow fans to have one last ride and also access to the centre of the track, giving an entirely new view of the familiar corkscrews as the ride operated for the final times.

-But the Story didn't end there...and whilst most of the ride's structure went to the scrapyard, the iconic corkscrews themselves were salvaged and in 2010 installed in the park's entrance plaza as a tribute to the ride that started it all.
+But the Story didn't end there...
+Whilst most of the ride's structure went to the scrapyard, the iconic corkscrews themselves were salvaged and in 2010 installed in the park's entrance plaza as a tribute to the ride that started it all.